finloop/quartz-sync/content/Blog/how-to-use-opensearch-k-nn-as-a-semantic-search-engine.md

 ---
-title: "How to use OpenSearch k-NN as a semantic search engine"
+title: How to use OpenSearch k-NN as a semantic search engine
 date: 2022-08-16T00:00:00+02:00
 publish: true
+tags:
+  - python
 ---

 In my previous [article](https://dev.to/finloop/building-your-first-search-engine-5d1i), I showed how to create a simple search engine using OpenSearch and its fuzzy query.
 This time I'll show something much more powerful - semantic search engine.